The Beach Boys Today!

 The first side of the record is less startling, but still perfectly solid; ‘Do You Wanna Dance’ and ‘Dance, Dance, Dance’ are both good basic rockers, and the ambitious modulation in the final chorus of ‘Dance, Dance, Dance’ is an example of Wilson’s growing confidence.
 ‘When I Grow Up (To Be A Man)’ is the first side’s ace; it’s absolutely startling that a 22 year old could write a piece so mature and so sonically adventurous, totally without precedent in rock music.

-If you already love Pet Sounds and want more of the same, this record is a great place to experience Brian Wilson’s unique musical genius.
+If you already love Pet Sounds and want more of the same, Today! is a great place to experience Brian Wilson’s unique musical genius.